Telephone booth: History

+In the 1940s, at military bases during WWII, outdoor booths started to appear.
+But in general they were most commonly placed indoors, as they were mostly made of wood and didn't handle exposure to the elements well.
+This changed in 1954, when the Airlight outdoor telephone booth was introduced.
+Being made of glass and aluminium, they were designed especially for the outdoors and originally intended to serve motorists traveling on the highway.

 Design

-Starting in the 1970s, pay telephones were less and less commonly placed in booths in the United States.
+Starting in the 1970s, pay telephones were less commonly placed in booths in the United States.
 In many cities where they were once common, telephone booths have now been almost completely replaced by non-enclosed pay phones.
 In the United States, this replacement was caused, at least in part, by an attempt to make the pay telephones more accessible to disabled people.
 However, in the United Kingdom, telephones remained in booths more often than the non-enclosed setup.
-Although still fairly common, the number of phone boxes has declined sharply in Britain since the late 1990s due to the boom of mobile phones.
+Although still fairly common, the number of phone boxes has declined sharply in Britain since the late 1990s due to the rise in use of mobile phones.

 Many locations that provide pay-phones mount the phones on kiosks rather than in booths—this relative lack of privacy and comfort discourages lengthy calls in high-demand areas such as airports.

 Special equipment installed in some telephone booths allows a caller to use a computer, a portable fax machine, or a telecommunications device for the deaf.

+The Jabbrrbox, an enclosed structure for installation in open plan offices, was inspired by the telephone booth.

+Cultural impact

+The ubiquity of the phone booth led to its depiction in fiction.
+In comic books published by DC Comics, the telephone booth is occasionally the place where reporter Clark Kent discards his street clothing and transforms into the costumed superhero Superman.
+Some films and television series have reused or parodied this plot device.
+The 1965–1970 television series Get Smart used a phone booth, among other devices, as a secure means of entering CONTROL headquarters.
+The 2002 film Phone Booth takes place almost entirely in a telephone booth; a 2023 retrospective article notes that "the obsolescence is to the film's advantage."

+La cabina ("The Telephone Box") is a 1972 Spanish television film directed by Antonio Mercero, and written by himself and José Luis Garci, starring José Luis López Vázquez.
+It first aired on 13 December 1972 on Televisión Española.
+In the 35-minute film, a man becomes trapped in a telephone booth, while passersby seem unable to help him.
+The film won the 1973 International Emmy Award for Fiction, the only Spanish programme to have won it.